What are we looking for?

 Simultaneous submissions are allowed and expected — just notify us if your work is accepted elsewhere.

-Submissions must be in a 12pt Serif font (such as Times New Roman), and in Word Doc format.
+Submissions must be in a 12pt Serif font (such as Times New Roman), single-spaced, and in Word Doc format.
 Submit any art, photography, or visual/object poetry as JPEGs.

 We appreciate a small author's bio in the body of your email, which will appear alongside your work should it be published.
 Let us know who you are!